 Universal Studios Hollywood Studio Tour

 If you’re looking to fill a whole day with movie-themed fun, buy a one-day pass for Universal Studios Hollywood (100 Universal City Plaza, Universal City 91608), which grants you access to the world-famous Studio Tour, The Wizarding World of Harry Potter, and themed rides such as The Simpsons and Jurassic World, opening later this year.
 Hosted on video by Jimmy Fallon, the tour takes you through four acres of the sprawling studio lot, including the largest set construction project in studio history, built with creative consultation from Steven Spielberg.
 The tour will take you through the plane crash scene from War of the Worlds, Desperate Housewives’ Wisteria Lane, the legendary Bates Motel of Psycho fame, and the set of Jaws.
 Studio tours are available daily during theme park hours.

 Where to eat nearby: VIVO Italian Kitchen - 100 Universal City Plaza, Universal City, 818.622.0424

 Warner Bros.
 Studio Tour Hollywood

-The Gilmore Girls’ hometown of Stars Hollow, Connecticut is actually found on the Warner Bros. lot, and their town square set is one of the many backlots and soundstages you’ll get to explore during the two-hour guided tour ($52-65) of this iconic studio (3400 W. Riverside Dr., Burbank).
+The Gilmore Girls’ hometown of Stars Hollow, Connecticut is actually found on the Warner Bros. lot, and their town square set is one of the many backlots and soundstages you’ll get to explore during the two-hour guided tour ($59-69) of this iconic studio (3400 W. Riverside Dr., Burbank).
 The Ellen DeGeneres Show currently films on the lot — where the film classic Casablanca was also shot — so you may get a glimpse of your favorite TV star if you time your tour right.
 After the guided portion of the tour, be sure to check out the Friends iconic coffee shop, Central Perk Café, which has been replicated and now has a permanent home at the studio’s Stage 48: Script to Screen soundstage.